Felix-Cau/Calculator/README.md

 ## First project

 This is my first project in C# to learn how to code.
-My own version of a calculator.
+My own version of a console calculator.